Drixner/holbertonschool-validation/module3_task2/DEPLOY.md

+# FAQ

-# What is in the archive and how to unarchive it?
+## What is in the archive and how to unarchive it?

 - In the  `awesome-website.zip`  archive you will encounter the  `dist/`  folder
 - To unarchive it in your current directory use the command line:  `unzip awesome-website.zip`